 Allan Lewis was baseball’s first “designated runner.”
-Owner Charles O. Finley, on one of his many whims, put Lewis, called the Panamanian Express for his speed, on his Kansas City and Oakland rosters for parts of six seasons from 1967 to 1973.
+Owner Charles O. Finley, on one of his many whims, put “The Panamanian Express” on his Kansas City and Oakland rosters for parts of six seasons from 1967 to 1973.
 “Mr. Finley’s called me up every time,” said Lewis in 1973.
-“No reports, no scouts, no managers — just him.”
-An outfielder by trade, Lewis played in 156 big-league games — but appeared just 10 times in the field, with three starts.
+“No reports, no scouts, no managers — just him.”1 An outfielder by trade, Lewis played in 156 big-league games — but appeared just 10 times in the field, with three starts.
 The speedster scored more runs (47) and stole more bases (44) than he had plate appearances (31).
 Yet he was part of two World Series champions.
 Later, as a scout, he signed two solid major leaguers, Einar Díaz and Carlos Ruiz, from his homeland.

 There are two ambiguities about the birth of Allan Sydney Lewis.
-While baseball references show that he was born on December 12, 1941, at least two Panamanian sources show the year as 1937.
-Since many ballplayers have shaved years off their age for professional purposes, there’s reason to believe the earlier date.
+Baseball references show that he was born on December 12, 1941, but at least two Panamanian sources show the year as 1937.2 Since many ballplayers have shaved years off their age for professional purposes, there’s reason to believe the earlier date.
 Also, his place of birth is listed as Colón, which could be either of two places.
 Rather than Panama’s second biggest city (which lies near the Atlantic entrance to the Panama Canal), it was probably Colón island in the nation’s northwest corner.
 This isle is part of the beautiful province of Bocas del Toro, on the Caribbean coast near Costa Rica.
 Its main town, also called Bocas del Toro, is where young Allan first played Little League ball.

-“I love the game always since I was a kid,” Lewis stated.
+“I love the game always since I was a kid,” Lewis said.
 “When I was a kid in Bocas del Toro, I used to listen to baseball on Armed Forces Radio.”3The sport was popular in the area, which proved to be a fertile source of talent.
-At least three of Panama’s 47 major leaguers (as of 2010) were born in Bocas del Toro town: Ivan Murrell, Sherman Obando, and Fernando Seguignol.
+At least three of Panama’s 53 major leaguers (as of year-end 2013) were born in Bocas del Toro town: Ivan Murrell, Sherman Obando, and Fernando Seguignol.
 Like Lewis, Chico Salmón’s birthplace is listed as Colón without specifying, but stories from Panama make it clear that Salmón’s roots were also in Bocas del Toro.

 Information about the Lewis family is lacking, including the names of his parents and siblings.
-Since people use double surnames in Latin America, though, we know that his mother’s maiden name was Elliott.
-It is therefore likely that both sides of the family originally came from English Caribbean possessions.
+Since people use double surnames in Latin America, though, we know that his mother’s maiden name was Elliott.4 It is therefore likely that both sides of the family originally came from English Caribbean possessions.
 Jamaicans founded Bocas del Toro town in 1826, and more Jamaican immigrants followed as the area became a major center of banana plantations.
 Even today the town is known for its reggae-flavored ambiance.

 After recovering, Allan played most of the 1962 and 1963 seasons with Daytona Beach in the Class A Florida State League.
 He also saw action with another Class A affiliate of the A’s, Lewiston in the Northwest League.
 He hit over .300 both years in Florida but showed little power.
 The injuries did not appear to have diminished his speed, though (9.5 seconds in the 100-yard dash).